dajmcdon/tamara-site/_posts/2020-03-01-inviting-professors-to-speak.md

 layout: my-post
 ---

 An undergraduate student approached me in the spring to give a 20-minute talk on Benedict Anderson’s _Imagined Communities_.
 He described the event and then told me that the talk was to take place… the following week.
 To his credit, after I explained why that timeline was impossible, the student asked me for advice on how to successfully invite speakers for future events.
-I chatted with a few colleagues about their preferences and came up with the following guidelies.
+I chatted with a few colleagues about their preferences and came up with the following guidelines.

 When possible, include in the following in the invitation:
 * Date, time, location (with address), duration of entire event